Diegodsha/Online-shop-for-motorcycle-accessories-/README.md

 # Online shop for motorcycle accessories

-> Project about building an online shop with client specifications and time deadlines for mobile, tablet and desktop versions.
+> Project about building an online shop with client specifications and time deadlines for mobile, tablet and, desktop versions.

 ![Screenshot from 2021-02-03 10-41-35](https://user-images.githubusercontent.com/70416006/106779470-a3e0ee00-660c-11eb-9642-f486ad9da0aa.png)

-In this project I created an online shop according with a client specifications of colors, fonts, layout and dealines stablished before.
+In this project, I created an online shop according to a client's specifications of colors, fonts, layout, and deadlines established before.

 ## Built With